 If you’re like most people, your paycheck helps you keep a roof over your head, the pantry stocked and the bills are paid.
 However, sometimes, life throws you a curveball.
 Unexpected medical expenses, long-term unemployment, or underemployment can make staying current with monthly minimum payments nearly impossible.
 An experienced attorney could help you determine if filing bankruptcy is the best option, or if there are alternatives that better meet the needs of their specific situation.
 Talk to a Pasadena bankruptcy lawyer as soon as possible to begin planning a brighter financial future.

-When Should You File Bankruptcy in GEO?
+When Should You File Bankruptcy in Pasadena?

 Living with overwhelming debt is stressful.
 Trying to figure out how to make ends meet may be the first thing you think about in the morning and the last thought at night.
 Although declaring bankruptcy is an extreme option, it can also provide some breathing room.
 It may be a chance for a fresh start and let you take back control of your financial future.

 One of the most important points is that filing bankruptcy is time-consuming and can be expensive.
 Don’t wait until you’re completely broke before getting help.
 There are filing fees and a lot of documentation required for the court to accept your petition.
 Chapter 7 and Chapter 13 are the two different types of personal bankruptcy.
 A skilled lawyer could help you determine the type of bankruptcy that works best for you depends on your circumstances.

 This is the “liquidation” option that most people think of when they hear bankruptcy.
 The court’s trustee arranges the sale of all nonexempt property and puts it towards your financial obligations.
 The state allows you to claim some equity in your home and some equity in a vehicle as exempt.
 You can also keep crucial property such as household items, health aids, and work tools.
 The process typically takes 3 to 6 months.
 When all is said and done, most of your debt is cleared